rafid29mehda/Multi-modal-Medical-Model/README.md

 ### Final Thoughts

-- **If you are using a fine-tuned detection model** (e.g., ResNet, YOLO, etc.), you'll need to programmatically generate **textual explanations** based on the model's output.
+- **If we are using a fine-tuned detection model** (e.g., ResNet, YOLO, etc.), we'll need to programmatically generate **textual explanations** based on the model's output.
-- **If you are using a multimodal model**, the model can be fine-tuned to provide both the detection and the descriptive explanation simultaneously.
-This is especially useful if you're working with datasets like **MIMIC-CXR** or **PadChest** that contain both images and radiology reports.
+- **If we are using a multimodal model**, the model can be fine-tuned to provide both the detection and the descriptive explanation simultaneously.
+This is especially useful if we're working with datasets like **MIMIC-CXR** or **PadChest** that contain both images and radiology reports.

 Both options require domain knowledge in medical imaging to ensure that the generated explanations are accurate and clinically meaningful.
-Let me know if you want to explore a specific option further!
+Let me know if we want to explore a specific option further!